Coronavirus: Italy towns in lockdown, South Korea declares highest alert | DW | 23.02.2020

 Restaurants, schools, emergency rooms closed

-The spike in cases also prompted regional authorities to order the closure of schools, businesses and restaurants in Veneto and Lombardy, as well as religious services until further notice.
+The spike in cases also prompted regional authorities to order the closure of schools, businesses and restaurants in Veneto and Lombardy, as well as the cancelation of religious services until further notice.

-The prime minister announced Saturday evening that the sports ministry was suspending all sporting events on Sunday, including three Serie A football matches scheduled for Sunday, including Inter Milan's clash against Sampdoria.
+The prime minister announced Saturday evening that the Sports Ministry was suspending all sporting events on Sunday, including three Serie A football matches scheduled for Sunday.
+Inter Milan's clash against Sampdoria is one of the matches affected.

 Authorities are considering suspending the Carnival of Venice events currently taking place.